kj2res/data-sync-demo/README.md

 ## Assumptions

-I only know that `events` will make this synchronization works.
+I know that `events` will make this synchronization works.
 I had the same idea on my project before where I needed to inject `model events` or `model listeners`.
 The idea is just similar when using one data source - example for MySQL, when updating a row on Table A, you also need to update the related row on Table B.

 ## Queries to resolve